-Remove the two capscrews temporarily holding the seal plate, and install the same thickness of casing gaskets (29) as previously removed.
-Use the lifting device to position the pump casing over the impeller, and secure the seal plate and pump casing to the intermediate with the nuts (27).
+Remove the two capscrews temporarily securing the seal plate, and install the same thickness of pump casing gaskets (47) as previously removed.
+Secure the seal plate and pump casing to the intermediate with the nuts (16).
 Do not fully tighten the nuts until the impeller face clearance has been set.

-A clearance of .010 to .020 inch (0,25mm to 0,51mm) between the impeller and the wear plate is also recommended for maximum pump efficiency.
-This clearance must be set after installing the back cover, by adding or removing gaskets in the pump casing gasket set (29) until the impeller binds against the wear plate when the shaft is turned.
-After the impeller binds, add approximately.015 inch (0,4mm)of gaskets
+A clearance of .010 to .020 inch (0,25 mm to 0,51 mm) between the impeller and the wear plate is also recommended for maximum pump efficiency.
+This clearance must be set after installing the back cover, by adding or removing gaskets in the pump casing gasket set until the impeller binds against the wear plate when the shaft is turned.
+After the impeller binds, add approximately .015 inch (0,4 mm) of gaskets.